Illustration by Tiziano Baracchi, © Fantasy Flight Games

-Arianne is buxom and beautiful, with olive skin, large dark eyes and long, thick black hair that falls in ringlets to the middle of her back.
-She has full lips and round ripe breasts with huge dark nipples.
-Favoring her mother, she is short, standing at five foot two.
+As a young girl, Arianne was pudgy and flat-chested, and she would pray to the Seven nightly, hoping that she would be given beauty when she was older.
+Now a woman in her early twenties, Arianne is buxom and beautiful, with olive skin, large dark eyes and long, thick black hair that falls in ringlets to the middle of her back.
+She has full lips, a husky voice, and round ripe breasts with huge dark nipples.
+Favoring her mother Mellario, Arianne is short, standing at five foot two.

-Arianne is calculating, adventurous and fierce-tempered.
+Arianne is calculating, adventurous, and fierce-tempered.
 When she sees something she desires, she strives to obtain it at all cost.
-She does not shy away from using her looks to get what she wants and quite often tries to seduce men to do her bidding, occasionally granting sexual favors in this context.
-Ser Arys Oakheart thinks that Arianne's nature compares more to her uncle Oberyn's than to her father's.
-Arianne considers handsome men her one great weakness, in particular when they have the air of adventure and the forbidden.
-On the other hand, Arianne seems to be pious and is praying to the Seven.
+She does not shy away from using her looks to get what she wants, nor from seducing men to get them to do her bidding, occasionally granting sexual favors in this context.
+Ser Arys Oakheart thinks that Arianne's nature compares more to her uncle Oberyn's than to her father Doran's.
+Arianne considers handsome men her one great weakness, in particular when they have an air of adventure and the forbidden.
+Arianne has a vivid sexual imagination and has had sexual experiences from an early age.

 A Game of Thrones

 The death of Viserys Targaryen on the Dothraki sea, commanded by his sister Daenerys Targaryen's husband, Khal Drogo, puts an end to the marriage plans Prince Doran Martell had for Viserys and Arianne, and to his hope that his daughter would one day become Queen of the Seven Kingdoms.